shaunxwong/Module-2-Challenge/README.md

 This assignment unleashed my web development skills as I crafted a stunning portfolio page from scratch.
 It showcases my talents and expertise.
 By creating this portfolio, I'm prepared to wow my potential employers and leave a good impression.

-## User Story - To capture the Employer's Imagination
+## User Story - To capture the Employer's Attention

 Imagine being an employer with the power to peek into a potential candidate's world of accomplishments.
 Employers can explore my creations, assess my skills, and decide whether I'm the perfect fit for their team.